Bill Morrow (California politician): Political life

 Morrow was elected to the California State Assembly to represent the 73rd District in 1992.
 He won a second term in 1994 and a third term in 1996 with 63% of the vote.
 In 1998, Morrow was elected to the California State Senate with 60% of the vote to represent the 38th District.
 In 2000, he ran for the Congressional seat of retiring Representative Ron Packard and came in second to Darrell Issa in a field of ten in the Republican primary election.
 Morrow was reelected to the Senate in 2002 with 66% of the vote.

-Morrow, an off-road vehicle enthusiast, was caught and cited in 1996 by a ranger for doing "doughnuts" in Anza-Borrego Desert State Park.

-in a four-wheel-drive vehicle with special legislative license plates.
+Morrow, an off-road vehicle enthusiast, was caught and cited in 1996 by a ranger for doing "doughnuts" in Anza-Borrego Desert State Park in a four-wheel-drive vehicle with special legislative license plates.

 In late 2005 California's 50th Congressional District became vacant due to the resignation of a local congressman caught up in a bribery scandal.
 Morrow threw his hat into the ring.
 The initial primary election for the special election to fill the vacancy was held on April 11, 2006.
 Former Representative Brian Bilbray won the primary.

 Morrow was Chair of the Senate Veterans Affairs Committee, Morrow was also the Vice Chair of the Judiciary Committee and the Energy, Utilities and Communications Committee.
 Morrow also served on the Education Committee and the Business, Professions and Economic Development Committee.

-Although he is very conservative, Morrow has a calm, folksy manner that has made him popular with both Republican and Democratic legislators.
 Morrow was one of two Republicans to head a policy committee (Veteran Affairs) in the Democratic-controlled state Senate.

 In 2005, Morrow made headlines when he formally joined the Minutemen anti-illegal immigration organization, serving several weekends watching the U.S./Mexico border near the small border community of Campo, California.